Aniruddh-0701/C-Programming-Basics/Arrays and Strings/multi_dimensional_arrays.md

 };
 ```

-Let's right it as a matrix for easy visualization
+Let's write it as a matrix for easy visualization

 $$
 b = \begin{bmatrix}